reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 through an OpenAI-compatible local model endpoint, and can deliver responses through a Telegram polling boundary.

-M5 remains `NOT_VERIFIED`: the approved CSV currently has an 11+4 source composition, so it is not yet the required 12+3 evaluation.
-This guide documents the reproducible local operator path; it does not replace the M5 or independent QA/Security gates.
+M0–M6 are implemented and self-tested, and M5 is verified at the `telegram-sandbox` level over the full approved 12+3 set (`content` 12/15, `sources` 12/12, `abstention` 3/3, `latency` 15/15).
+This guide documents the reproducible local operator path; it does not replace independent QA or Security review, which remain separate gates.

 ## Prerequisites